gtf974/Twitch-Chest-Auto-Clicker/README.md

 # Twitch Chest Auto Clicker
 ## _A simple script to auto click the chest_

-Dillinger is a simple script to automatically click on the chest when it appears.
+This is a simple script to automatically click on the chest when it appears.

 ## Code